Team building at institute level

 Contact - Personnal web page

-Main project: Deformation and failure of polymeric glasses
+Main project: Deformation and failure of polymeric and metallic glasses

 Supervisor(s): Thomas Pardoen